Not just a word anymore

 OJ4A2377.jpg

 This is another area where I am so incredibly thankful for the extra time, care, consideration, and attention that you receive with a well-seasoned, very attentive midwife.
 Rebecca had a hunch and thought maybe Ada might be trying to exit with a Nuchal hand.
-It’s not what it sounds like.
-She was crowing with her hand on her head with her elbow bent out wanting to exit at the same time as her head!
+She was crowing with her hand on her head with her elbow bent out wanting to exit at the same time as her head.
 Think Burt Reynolds 1972 centerfold style.
-She was just wanting to arrive with extra class, but this class is not so great for your lady biz, and we realized this was the reason my pushing felt so weird.
+She was just wanting to arrive with extra class, but this class is not so great for your lady parts, and we realized this was the reason my pushing felt so weird and uneventful..

 Rebecca used her sweet skills and gently pushed Ada’s hand and arm back while having me slowly push and I am happy to say that no vagines were hurt or torn in any way during this delivery!!!
 Or in any of our home births!
 THANK YOU, Rebecca!!!
-After that, I reached down and with one more push, pulled my sweet little Ada out and onto my chest!OJ4A2650.jpg
+Women will often experience fourth degree tearing in this situation and I am so grateful for the extra gentle and intentional care that allowed me to avoid that kind of trauma.
+After this, I reached down and with one more push, pulled my sweet little Ada out and onto my chest!OJ4A2650.jpg

 After cuddling with Ada for awhile, we got out of the tub and got settled in our bedroom.
-Our room was set up with all the necessities you might find in a hospital except way cozier!
+Our room was set up with all the necessities you might find in a hospital except it was our bedroom and the exact place I wanted to be.
 And no painters tape! 🥰🥰 By this time Norah and Charlie were back home with us.
 I was so bummed they weren’t there when I delivered but it all worked out beautifully.
 I was on the bed nursing Ada as the girls rushed in screaming, “She’s here!
 She’s here!”Norah jumped up onto the bed, put her hand on my cheek and said in the sweetest little voice, “I really wanted to pull her out… BUT YOU DID IT!”
 She gave me the biggest hug was just so proud!
 Her and Charlie got in bed with us and were so excited!
 I’ll never forget them smiling, and laughing, and cooing about how much they loved their new little sister and how cute they thought she was!
-Special doesn’t even begin to describe these moments😭OJ4A2844.jpgOJ4A2845.jpgOJ4A2852.jpgOJ4A2856.jpgOJ4A2884.jpgOJ4A2888.jpgOJ4A2923.jpgOJ4A2938.jpgOJ4A2957.jpg
+Special doesn’t even begin to describe these moments😭OJ4A2844.jpgOJ4A2845.jpgOJ4A2852.jpgOJ4A2856.jpgOJ4A2884.jpgOJ4A2888.jpgOJ4A2923.jpgOJ4A2957.jpg

-Then we just got to cuddle up and love on one another while we watched and participated in taking Ada’s vitals.
+Then we all just got to cuddle up and love on one another while we watched and participated in taking Ada’s vitals.
 She was here, we were all together, all felt perfect.
-Home birth is seriously magical😭 I hope to experience it again and again!
+What a gift this is that I do not take for granted one bit.

 OJ4A2973.jpgOJ4A2976.jpgOJ4A3003.jpgOJ4A3050.jpgOJ4A3039.jpgOJ4A3064.jpgOJ4A3105.jpgOJ4A3119.jpg